Botany: Early botany

 Botany originated as herbalism, the study and use of plants for their possible medicinal properties.
 The early recorded history of botany includes many ancient writings and plant classifications.
 Examples of early botanical works have been found in ancient texts from India dating back to before 1100 BCE, Ancient Egypt, in archaic Avestan writings, and in works from China purportedly from before 221 BCE.

 Modern botany traces its roots back to Ancient Greece specifically to Theophrastus (c.
 371–287 BCE), a student of Aristotle who invented and described many of its principles and is widely regarded in the scientific community as the "Father of Botany".
 His major works, Enquiry into Plants and On the Causes of Plants, constitute the most important contributions to botanical science until the Middle Ages, almost seventeen centuries later.

 Another work from Ancient Greece that made an early impact on botany is De materia medica, a five-volume encyclopaedia about preliminary herbal medicine written in the middle of the first century by Greek physician and pharmacologist Pedanius Dioscorides.
 De materia medica was widely read for more than 1,500 years.
 Important contributions from the medieval Muslim world include Ibn Wahshiyya's Nabatean Agriculture, Abū Ḥanīfa Dīnawarī's (828–896) the Book of Plants, and Ibn Bassal's The Classification of Soils.
 In the early 13th century, Abu al-Abbas al-Nabati, and Ibn al-Baitar (d.
 1248) wrote on botany in a systematic and scientific manner.

 In the mid-16th century, botanical gardens were founded in a number of Italian universities.
-The Padua botanical garden in 1545 is usually considered to be the first which is still in its original location.
+The Padua botanical garden in 1545 is usually considered to be the first that is still in its original location.
 These gardens continued the practical value of earlier "physic gardens", often associated with monasteries, in which plants were cultivated for suspected medicinal uses.
 They supported the growth of botany as an academic subject.
 Lectures were given about the plants grown in the gardens.
 Botanical gardens came much later to northern Europe; the first in England was the University of Oxford Botanic Garden in 1621.

-German physician Leonhart Fuchs (1501–1566) was one of "the three German fathers of botany", along with theologian Otto Brunfels (1489–1534) and physician Hieronymus Bock (1498–1554) (also called Hieronymus Tragus).
+German physician Leonhart Fuchs (1501–1566) was one of "the three German fathers of botany", along with theologian Otto Brunfels (1489–1534) and physician Hieronymus Bock (1498–1554) (also called Hieronymus Bock).
 Fuchs and Brunfels broke away from the tradition of copying earlier works to make original observations of their own.
 Bock created his own system of plant classification.

 Physician Valerius Cordus (1515–1544) authored a botanically and pharmacologically important herbal Historia Plantarum in 1544 and a pharmacopoeia of lasting importance, the Dispensatorium in 1546.
 Naturalist Conrad von Gesner (1516–1565) and herbalist John Gerard (1545 – c.
 1611) published herbals covering the supposed medicinal uses of plants.
 Naturalist Ulisse Aldrovandi (1522–1605) was considered the father of natural history, which included the study of plants.
 In 1665, using an early microscope, Polymath Robert Hooke discovered cells (a term he coined) in cork, and a short time later in living plant tissue.